NHC GLOBAL NETWORK CONTRACTING

 Those of Native Hawaiian ancestry can and should control the assets that belong to them via a Native Hawaiian Corporation.

-The federal process of creating a Native Hawaiian Corporation has clear precedent with the ANC (Alaska Native Corporations) and is doable given a popular base of support.
+Establishing a Native Hawaiian Corporation to achieve similar goals for native Hawaiians can be done by using the same federal process which has clear precedent with the ANC (Alaska Native Corporations) and is doable given a popular base of support.

-In the end the question must be asked; “What indigenous culture can survive and thrive without a common economic self-interest”.
+In the end the question must be asked; “What culture (indigenous or otherwise) can survive and thrive without a common economic self-interest”.

 Native Hawaiians (like Native Americans) descend from people who lived through a period of rapid cultural/political transition.
 Those who either directly left assets for the Hawaiian people (such as Prince Kuhio bequeathing Hawaiian Homelands) or the subsequent assets set aside for the Office of Hawaiian Affairs did so to preserve and/or to compensate those of Native Hawaiian ancestry for their land and sovereignty.